-Four votes are necessary to approve a proposal or a motion.
-A proposal which receives a tie vote shall automatically be continued to the next Commission hearing.
-A subsequent tie vote at the next hearing of the proposal indicates automatic denial without prejudice.
+Four votes are necessary to approve a proposal or other action.
+A proposal or action that receives a tie vote shall automatically be continued to the next Commission hearing.
+A subsequent tie vote at the next hearing of the proposal or other action shall constitute a denial without prejudice.

-16. CALLING OF EMERGENCY OR SPECIAL HEARINGS
+16. CALLING OF EMERGENCY OR SPECIAL MEETING

 An emergency or special meeting may be called at any time by the Chair of the Commission, or by a majority of the members of the Commission.
-Notice of such meeting must be delivered personally or by any other means and shall be received at least twenty-four (24) hours before the time of such meeting.
+Notice of special meetings must be delivered personally or by any other means and shall be received at least twenty-four (24) hours before the time of such meeting as specified in the notice.
 The call and notice shall specify the time and place of the special meeting and the business to be transacted.
 No other business shall be considered at such special meeting.
+The call and notice of an emergency or special meeting shall comply with all other requirements of the Government Code.